Fledgling Peru govt seeks "new deal" with miners - minister

-BUENOS AIRES, July 31 (Reuters) - Peru will seek "a new deal" with its all-important mining sector by providing incentives for projects with "social profitability" in the world's No. 2 copper producer, new Energy and Mining Minister Ivan Merino told Reuters.
+BUENOS AIRES (Reuters) - Peru will seek “a new deal” with its all-important mining sector by providing incentives for projects with “social profitability” in the world’s No. 2 copper producer, new Energy and Mining Minister Ivan Merino told Reuters.

 In his first interview since becoming minister on Thursday, he said mines not only need to make money for private companies and generate tax revenue.
 They should also help the population through improved infrastructure, respect for indigenous communities and better environmental protection, he added.